How to Sleep with Tinnitus, a Rare Symptom of MS

 What is tinnitus?

 We know this symptom more commonly as ringing of the ears.
-It could be a high-pitched whine, or it could sound like church bells.
+It could be a high-pitched whine, or it could sound like church bells.1

-Other sound effects have been reported as well, such as murmurs, clicking sounds, whistling, hissing, crinkling, whooshing noises, even music (maybe these are what “earworms” are?).
+Other sound effects have been reported as well, such as:1

-Some people experience pulsate tinnitus, in which there’s a loud pulsing sound reverberating in the ear canal that’s synched to the rhythm of their heartbeat.
+Some people experience pulsate tinnitus, in which there’s a loud pulsing sound reverberating in the ear canal that’s synched to the rhythm of their heartbeat.1

 Tinnitus can be mild (creating more of a background effect) or severe (loud enough to prevent adequate hearing).
-It can occur intermittently, following noisy events, or it can be an ongoing problem.
+It can occur intermittently, following noisy events, or it can be an ongoing problem.1

-Tinnitus, if ongoing and loud, can create anxiety that can drastically affect one’s ability to sleep at night.
+Tinnitus, if ongoing and loud, can create anxiety that can drastically affect one’s ability to sleep at night.1

 Why do people have tinnitus in the first place?

-Ringing ears are a symptom of many different problems, many of them unrelated to MS, such as excessive ear wax, polyps or other growths in the ear canal, the use of certain medications, or illnesses like Ménière’s disease.
+Ringing ears are a symptom of many different problems.
+Many of them are unrelated to MS, such as excessive ear wax, polyps or other growths in the ear canal, the use of certain medications, or illnesses like Ménière's disease.1

 It is important to have your ears checked out first before assuming your hearing is compromised by your neurological condition.